-Protect your iPhone 12 Pro without losing MagSafe by using these cases!
+Protect your iPhone 12 and use MagSafe with these cases

 If you want something that really stands out, the Oakywood Wooden MagSafe Case will do the trick.
 This is made with high-quality walnut wood, and the built-in magnets ensure full compatibility with all MagSafe accessories.
 If Walnut isn't your thing, there is also a lighter Cherry wood variation.

-Another affordable clear case option is from Proker.
-This case has shock-absorbing corners, a magnetic ring in the interior, and raised bezels to keep your screen safe and sound.
-It's also scratch-resistant, so it should hold up for a while.

-Magnetize it with the best MagSafe iPhone 12 Pro Case
+Magnetize it with the best MagSafe iPhone 12 Pro case

-When you have one of the best MagSafe iPhone 12 Pro Cases with you, you're ensuring that your iPhone 12 Pro is safe and protected, while also not hindering the MagSafe experience.
-These cases are designed to give you the absolute best protection, while ensuring that you don't need to take the case off to use your MagSafe charger or other MagSafe accessories, like stands or wallets.
+When you have one of the best MagSafe iPhone 12 Pro cases with you, you're ensuring that your iPhone 12 Pro is safe and protected while also not hindering the MagSafe experience.
+These cases are designed to give you the absolute best protection while ensuring that you don't need to take the case off to use your MagSafe charger or other MagSafe accessories, like stands or wallets.

 If you want some recommendations, you can't go wrong with Apple's Silicone Case with MagSafe.
 It's reasonably priced, keeps your phone safe, and comes in great colors to match your mood.
+I mean, have you seen that new purple color for it?
+Totally gorgeous.

-Other great recommendations are the OtterBox Aneu or OtterBox Symmetry Series+.
-That's because these cases give you that amazing OtterBox protection while still retaining a slim profile, and they are fully compatible with MagSafe — what's not to love here?
+Other great recommendations are the OtterBox Aneu, OtterBox Figura, or OtterBox Symmetry Series+.
+These cases give you that amazing OtterBox protection while still retaining a slim profile, and they are fully compatible with MagSafe — what's not to love here?
 Plus, you have a few different color options to pick from across both styles.

-And if you want something affordable, you absolutely cannot go wrong with the Spigen Mag Armor Case.
-Spigen is a very popular brand and its cases are always super protective and durable, despite the low price.
-And the Mag Armor gives you all of that, along with MagSafe compatibility in a sleek package.
+If you prefer leather, we highly recommend the Nomad Rugged MagSafe Case or Rugged Folio.
+These are made with premium, high-quality Horween Leather, so they develop a fantastic patina over time.
+They're also incredibly durable, look elegant and professional, and feel great in hand.
+You could also opt for Apple's Leather Case if you prefer to stick with native Apple accessories.

+For those who want a great affordable MagSafe case, you can't beat the value of the Spigen Mag Armor.
+It's slim, protective in all the right places, and it will just cost you a Jackson.
+Spigen has a reputation for making some high-quality stuff at amazingly low prices, so you're getting something great here.

 We may earn a commission for purchases using our links.
 Learn more.